raimohanska/nulzzzblog/2012_11_04_Bacon_Tutorial_I.md

 This is the first part of a hopefully upcoming series of postings intended as a [Bacon.js](https://github.com/raimohanska/bacon.js) tutorial.
 I'll be building a fully functional, however simplified, AJAX registration form for an imaginary web site.

-Something like this.
+This material is based on my presentation/hands-on session at [Reaktor Dev Day 2012](http://reaktordevday.fi/2012/) where I had to squeeze a Bacon.js intro and a coding session into less than an hour.
+I didn't have much time to discuss the problem and jumped into the solution a bit too fast.
+This time I'll first try to explain the problem I'm trying to solve with Bacon.
+So bear with me.
+Or have a look at the [Full Solution](https://github.com/raimohanska/bacon-devday-code/blob/full-solution/index.html) first if you like.

+Anyway, the registration form could look something like this:

 ![ui-sketch](https://raw.github.com/raimohanska/nulzzzblog/master/images/registration-form-ui.png)